pranav-85/NoteIt/README.md

 # Note-Taking App

-This project is a note-taking application built with Django for the backend and React for the frontend.
+This project is a note-taking application built with Django and Django REST framework for the backend and React for the frontend.
 It uses MySQL for the database.

 ## Project Description